 - Walnut oil

 Research suggests that the omega-3 fatty acid DHA may help babies' brains develop, which is why you may find them in:

 As with most nutrients, whole foods trump any enriched, fortified, or processed foods.
 Omega fatty acids can oxidize if overly processed or allowed to become stale, so fresh is best.

-Getting more than 3 grams a day of omega-3s may make bleeding more likely.
-You're not likely to get that much from a typical diet.
+Getting more than 3 grams a day of omega-3s may make bleeding more likely in people taking antiplatelet drugs, such as aspirin.
+It may also suppress the immune and inflammatory response in those with an immunodeficiency such as HIV/AIDS.
+But you're not likely to get that much from a typical diet.
 Talk with your doctor before taking high doses of omega-3 supplements.